dannsam/xenko-docs/manual/input/pointers.md

 <span class="label label-doc-audience">Programmer</span>

 **Pointers** are points on the device screen corresponding to **finger touches**:

-* On desktop platforms, the left-mouse-button can be used to simulate pointers.
+* On desktop platforms, the left mouse button can be used to simulate pointers.
 For more information on mouse controls, see [Mouse Input](mouse.md).
 * Devices with multi-touch functionality support several simultaneous pointers.

 ##Understand Pointers

-Here's how Xenko handles Input from Pointers:
+Here's how Xenko processes Input from Pointers.

-1. Every time the end-user touches the screen (or presses left mouse button) it **creates a Pointer**.
+1. A user touches the screen (or presses left mouse button).
+2. Xenko **creates a Pointer**.
-2. Xenko assigns **PointerId** to that Pointer corresponding to a given finger.
+3. Xenko assigns **PointerId** to that Pointer corresponding to a given finger.
-3. **Game Engine** creates new **Pointer Event** with that Pointer ID every time a modification happens to that **Pointer**.
+4. New **Pointer Event** with that Pointer ID is created every time a the **Pointer** is modified.
-4. For the each new finger, Xenko creates a **new Pointer** with a **different ID**.
+5. For the each new finger, Xenko creates a **new Pointer** with a **different ID**.

 > [!Warning]
 > Each OS handles pointer modifications in a different manner.
-> So a same finger gesture can generate slightly different pointer event sequences depending on the platform.
+> Therefore, the same finger gesture can generate slightly different pointer event sequence depending on the platform.
 > For instance, **on Android** the system does not create **Pointer Events** when a finger touches the screen but doesn't move.
 > Other OS/Hardware can treat such actions differently.
 Check particular OS/Hardware documentation for details.